robrich/angular-tutorial/src/chapters/chapter99-deploy.md

 ### Overview

-### Goals

-### Production Build

 Before deploy you will need to run an a build with the Angular CLI.
 With the build you can tell it the environment to use and if it is a production build or not.
 A production will minify everything.

+### Goals

+* Learn how to create a build that is ready to deploy.

+### Non-Production Build

 <div class="alert alert-info" role="alert">
 Note the build create a dist folder to hold the output.
 This directory is removed before each build